 - 3326 SBE/COBI Bond Interest.
 Interest earnings from required reserve maintained during the first three years of each SBE bond issue, as provided by the resolution authorizing sale of SBE bonds.
 The reserve is invested by the state and each school district is credited with its pro rata share of interest earnings, which will be provided by the FDOE. - Diagnostic and Learning Resources Centers.
 Funds for use in promotion of an exceptional child program, which are usually restricted by an approved plan or budget. - 3337 School Breakfast Supplement.
 Revenue received for the elementary student breakfast supplement pursuant to sections 595.405 and 595.406, F.S. - 3338 School Lunch Supplement.
-State reimbursement to the school districts for required matching of federal funds. - Racing Commission Funds.
-Revenue provided to school districts from pari-mutuel wagering pursuant to chapter 550, F.S.
-Funds may be restricted by terms of the Florida Pari-Mutuel Wagering Act. - 3342 State Forest Funds.
+State reimbursement to the school districts for required matching of federal funds. - Sales Tax Distribution (s.
+212.20(6)(d)6.a., F.S.) .
+Sales tax revenue provided to school districts in lieu of amounts previously provided from pari-mutuel wagering. - 3342 State Forest Funds.
 Amounts received by those school districts in which a state forest is located. - 3343 State License Tax.
 Receipts provided from mobile home licenses in accordance with section 320.081, F.S. - District Discretionary Lottery Funds.
 Funding allocated from the Educational Enhancement Trust Fund pursuant to appropriation by the legislature. - 3350- State Categorical Programs.
 3372 - 3355 Class Size Reduction Operating Funds.
-Revenue received in accordance with section 1011.685, F.S., to be used to reduce class size as required in section 1003.03, F.S. - Florida School Recognition Funds.
+Revenue received in accordance with section 1011.685, F.S., to be used to reduce class size as required in section 1003.03, F.S. - 3361 Florida School Recognition Funds.
 Funding for the Florida School Recognition Program awarded to schools that sustain high performance or demonstrate substantial improvement in student performance, pursuant to section 1008.36, F.S. - Excellent Teaching Program.
 Revenue received to fund monetary incentives and bonuses, including the employer's share of payroll taxes and retirement contributions for teachers who qualify for national board certification in accordance with section 1012.72, F.S.
 (Dale Hickam Excellent Teaching Program). - 3371 Voluntary Prekindergarten Program (VPK).
 Revenue received for the VPK Program, as provided in section 1002.53, F.S. - 3372 Preschool Projects.
 Programs and initiatives designed to provide funding and services in local communities to children, from birth to 5 years of age, and their families.
-Includes Prekindergarten Early Intervention, Florida

-First Start, Collaborative Partnership Incentives, Migrant Preschool and Regional Assistance.
+Includes Prekindergarten Early Intervention, Florida First Start, Collaborative Partnership Incentives, Migrant Preschool and Regional Assistance.